jarvelov/cgminer-keep-alive/README.md

 Known issues
 ==================
-* Double output when a new cgminer instance is spawned and the scripts switches to the new log file
+* Double output produced when a new cgminer instance is spawned and the scripts switches to the new log file
 * The debug mode's log outputs to the current directory, it must be writeable or multiple error messages will be thrown.

 Planned features